tariqahmed1912/internship-kloudle/docs/complete_pipeline.md

 ### **Complete Pipeline**

-The following is the complete pipeline to perform multiple scans on the application and then deploying it in Production VM.
+The following is the complete pipeline to perform multiple scans on the application and then deploy it in Production VM.

 ```bash
 pipeline {